who-owns-lausanne/who-owns-lausanne.github.io/index.md

  - PPE: _the single flats in a building are owned by different people – in french _   proriété par étage.

- - individual privates: _The whole building is owned by a private citizen._
+ - individual privates: _the whole building is owned by a private citizen._

 If we look at the data as a map a very noisy mosaic shows up.